Honourable Mentions 2018

 We are delighted to announce that Univ alumna Professor Katharine Ellis, FBA (1982, Music) and former Tutorial Fellow in Economics, Professor Hyun Song Shin, have accepted Honorary Fellowships from University College.

 Katharine Ellis is a cultural historian of music in nineteenth- and early-twentieth-century France.
 Her research straddles musicology, history and French studies, and covers musical repertoires ranging from medieval plainchant to 20th-century modernism.
 She has written widely on music criticism, the history of music and education, women’s musical careers, opera and its institutions, and musical fiction.
 Two co-edited collections present new research on Berlioz and on music/text relations.
 Her monographs explore the historical press (Music Criticism in Nineteenth-Century France, 1995), the French early music revival (Interpreting the Musical Past, 2005), and the tangled web of Benedictine musical politics and Church/State relations c.1900 (The Politics of Plainchant in fin-de-siècle France, 2013).
-She is currently writing a book on French regional music in century to Vichy.
+She is currently writing a book on French regional music from the 1830s to Vichy.

 Professor Ellis was a Gray Instrumental Scholar at Univ (1982-1985), and pursued postgraduate violin study at the Guildhall School of Music and Drama before returning to Univ to pursue a DPhil on music criticism in nineteenth-century Paris.
 She won a Kathleen Bourne Junior Research Fellowship in French Studies at St Anne’s College in 1989, became a Lecturer in Music at the Open University in 1991, and moved to Royal Holloway, University of London in 1994, gaining a personal chair in 2006.
 From 2006 to 2009 she was inaugural director of the Institute of Musical Research and Deputy Dean at the School of Advanced Study, University of London, She became the Stanley Hugh Badock Chair of Music at Bristol in 2013, and moved in 2017 to Cambridge to become the first woman appointed as 1684 Professor of Music in the 333 years of the chair’s existence.
 She was elected to the Academia Europaea in 2010, the British Academy in 2013, and the American Philosophical Society in 2017.